dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 ###	"Manifestation" indicators ("symptoms")
 "Manifestation” indicators primarily serve for detecting “symptoms” and establishing the presence, extent and scope of any logistics performance problem.
+Generally speaking, the indicators which can be calculated from stock data collected in DHIS2 are limited to this type of "Manifestation" indicators.
 - Purpose: monitoring
 - Question to be answered: what is the quality of services?
 - Clearly defined target range of the indicator